ronmichael/aws-snapshot-scheduler/README.md

 to each volume.
 It will also automatically delete old snapshots based on expiration dates that you set.

-If you just want the executable, grab it from https://github.com/downloads/ronmichael/aws-snapshot-scheduler/AwsSnapshotScheduler.exe
+If you just want to install this and go, grab the installer at https://github.com/ronmichael/aws-snapshot-scheduler/raw/master/installer/AwsSchedulerInstaller.msi.

 Requirements